Prachurja/Ticatoe/README.md

 ```bash
 setx TOKEN "place your bot token here"
 ```
-* Reopen the Command Prompt then enter the commands below
+* Open a new Command Prompt window.
+Then enter the commands below
 ```bash
 cd folder\where\you\installed\the\repo
 gradlew run